tasdikrahman/tasdikrahman.me/_posts/2018-10-25-canary-deployments-on-AWS-and-kubernetes-using-traefik.md

 - main ELB for the service
 - canary's separate ELB

 The capacity(min: desired) for the main service is more than the capacity for the ASG for canary, and the canary ASG capacity's max is set to it's desired.
-The reasoning for this is that, any regression wouldn't proagate to a larger number of users if autoscaling kicks in.
+The reasoning for this is that, any regression wouldn't propagate to a larger number of users if autoscaling kicks in.

-Since our ELB is an Internet-facing load balancer, it gets a public IP addresses.
+Since our ELB is an Internet-facing load balancer, it gets public IP addresses(one for each AZ).
 The DNS name of an Internet-facing load balancer is publicly resolvable to the public IP addresses of the nodes of the ELB.
 Therefore, Internet-facing load balancers can route requests from clients over the Internet.

-The load balancer node that receives the request selects a registered instance using the [round robin routing](https://community.cisco.com/t5/routing/what-is-round-robin-routing/td-p/1400406) algorithm for TCP listeners and the least outstanding requests routing algorithm for HTTP and HTTPS listeners.
+The load balancer node that receives the request selects an attached instance using the [round robin routing](https://community.cisco.com/t5/routing/what-is-round-robin-routing/td-p/1400406) algorithm for TCP listeners and the least outstanding requests routing algorithm for HTTP and HTTPS listeners.

 Hence, the canary instances would also get traffic in a round robin fashion.

 ## Replicating the same in kubernetes